 Steve Holmes is an Assistant Professor in the department of English (writing and rhetoric) and a Faculty Affiliate in the Cultural Studies PhD program at George Mason University.

-Steve teaches undergraduate and graduate courses in rhetorical theory, technical communication, composition studies, and digital media.
+Steve teaches undergraduate and graduate courses in rhetorical history and theory, technical communication, composition studies, and digital rhetorical.
 His current research agenda reflects an interdisciplinary approach by exploring connections between material rhetorics and emerging philosophical conversations related to vitalism, media ecology (and archaeology), assemblage theory, new materialism, and actor-network theory.
 His previous publications have applied these theoretical paradigms to a variety of digital practices, including videogames, trolling (Anonymous), doxxing, digital humanities, code (and software studies), networked art, augmented reality apps, eBooks, and mobile media.
 Steve also researches in professional writing and technical communication in areas such as social media ethics, data analytics (and habitus), tactical technical communication, social justice, and queer theory.

 Steve is the author Procedural Habits: The Rhetoric of Videogames as Embodied Practice (Routledge, Fall 2017) explores philosophical and rhetorical conceptions of habit (hexis) as a lens to analyze the increasing alignment of habit and rhetoric in videogames, gamification, and algorithmic cultures in the present moment.

-His co-authored book project with Jared S. Colton, Rhetoric, Technology, and the Virtues (Utah State University Press, Fall 2018) explores past and contemporary approaches to virtue ethics for use in contemporary digital media.
+With Jared S. Colton, he has published Rhetoric, Technology, and the Virtues (Utah State University Press, Fall 2018), which engages past and contemporary approaches to virtue ethics for theorizing the rhetoric of social media.

 "From NoobGuides to #OpKKK: Ethics of Anonymous’ Tactical Technical Communication," with Jared S. Colton and Josephine Walwema."
 Technical Communication Quarterly.
 26.1 (2017): 59-75.

 "A Social Justice Theory of Active Equality for Technical Communication," with Jared S. Colton.
 Journal of Business and Technical Communication.
 48.1 (2017); 59-75.

 "Can We Name the Tools?
 Ontologies of Code, Speculative Techné and Rhetorical Concealment."
 Computational Culture's special issue on the Rhetoric of Code.
 Eds.
 James J. Brown Jr. and Annette Vee.
 5 (2016). http://computationalculture.net/article/can-we-name-the-tools-ontologies-of-code-speculative-techne-and-rhetorical-concealment